 - Vitamins and minerals (including taurine)

 Ferrets aren’t able to digest fiber.
-Too much fiber in his diet leads to diarrhea or diarrhea like results.
+Too much fiber in his diet leads to diarrhea or diarrhea-like results.
 Similarly, they cannot digest milk as adults.

 Dissecting Pet Food Labels

 It’s not as easy as looking for the percentage of protein and fat.
-Pet food labels, even those from reputable manufactures can be misleading.
+Pet food labels, even those from reputable manufacturers can be misleading.
 Unless the label says all protein is from meat, you can be sure it isn’t.
 So, 40% protein could actually be 10% protein from meat and 30% from other sources, such as soy, pea, etc.) Plus, the ”meat” may be “by-products”.
 By-products are left over animal bits such as skin, beaks, tendons, heads… Do you want your ferret eating that?

-Lower quality, and often lower price, food contain by-products and other less expensive sources of protein.
+Lower quality, and often lower price, food contains by-products and other less expensive sources of protein.
 But, just because it costs more, doesn’t mean it’s better.
 Just as with people food, you have to read the ingredients and know what the ingredients are.

 Kibble is preferred over canned food.
 Canned food lacks the nutrient density to be a ferret’s main source of nutrition.
 Also, because it is about 70% water, ferrets need to eat larger amounts to get the same calories provided by dry food.
 Ferrets have small tummies, so they may not be able to get all the nutrients they need.
 However, it does make a healthy addition to kibble.

 The pet industry continues to come out with more foods specially designed for ferrets.
 The majority of these dry ferret foods meet the protein and fat requirements for proper nutrition and are good choices as your stable ferret food.
 However, as mentioned, it is important to know what type of protein it is.
 Plus, a particular brand may have more than one type of ferret food and one may be much better than the other.
-See this comparison chart for some of the top rated ferret foods.

-If you are feeding your ferret a high quality kibble that contains taurine (which promotes eye and heart health) you should not need to supplement it.
+If you are feeding your ferret a high-quality kibble that contains taurine (which promotes eye and heart health) you should not need to supplement it.
 Providing extra supplements can actually throw off the overall nutritional balance and may lead to health problems.
-You can add high quality canned ferret food, as discussed, as well as a limited amount of healthy “treats”.
+You can add high-quality canned ferret food, as discussed, as well as a limited amount of healthy “treats”.

 Another area to discuss when asking, “Healthy or Not?” is the subject of treats.